stroparo/ds/README.md

 * .profile
 * Etcera

-The default directory for DS is $HOME/.ds so if you install in there, just source ds.sh:
+The default DS_HOME is $HOME/.ds (~/.ds) so if you install in there, just source ds.sh:

 ```bash
 source ~/ds.sh
 ```

-Otherwise, specify the directory both in the filename and as the first argument:
+Otherwise, specify the directory (after sourcing, $DS_HOME will point to it) both in the filename and as the first argument:

 ```bash
 source {dir}/ds.sh {dir}